ZekNikZ/git-workshop/README.md

 [Back to Table of Contents](#table-of-contents)

 Now that we have a foundational understanding of committing, merging, pushing, and pulling, we can start talking about **branching**.
-Branching is perhaps the most important thing to learn in `git` in terms of managing a complex project.
+Branching is perhaps the most important thing to learn in Git in terms of managing a complex project.

 Up until now, everything we have done has been on the `master` branch.
-Remember that a `git` project looks kind of like a tree, so the `master` branch essentially acts as the "trunk."
+Remember that a Git project looks kind of like a tree, so the `master` branch essentially acts as the "trunk."
 All other branches are offshoots which add a specific subset of functionality to the project.
 In most cases, these other branches are `merge`d back into `master` after their work has been completed, but there are some instances that this may not be the case—two notable execptions being documentation branches and GitHub pages.

 First, run `git branch` to see all of branches that you have in your project.
 You should only see `* master`.
 The `*` indicates what branch you are currently on.
 In general, `git branch` will give you a list of the branches in your project _and_ tell you which one your `HEAD` is currently on—i.e., which one your current working directory is mirroring _and_ what branch a new commit will go onto.